jonathanhogg/flitter/docs/tutorial.md

 structure of this tree is created through indentation.
 Any number of indented nodes given below another node will become children of that node.
 All children of a specific node must be indented to the same level.
-Indenting in further, as has been done with the `!text` node causes a new parent/child relationship.
+Indenting in further, as has been done with the `!text` node, causes a new parent/child relationship.
 So the `!canvas` node is a child of `!window` and the `!text` node is a child of `!canvas`.